neerajadhav/kai-stock-market-mcp/README.md

 - **Financial Analysis**: 8 tools for earnings, statements, and analyst coverage
 - **Market Analysis**: 8 tools for indices, movers, comparisons, and research
 - **Chart Generation**: 4 tools for various chart types and technical analysis
-- **Utilities**: 4 tools for search, resolution, help, and capabilities
+- **Utilities**: 5 tools for search, resolution, help, capabilities, and author information

 ## Contributing